nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: notices when parsing JSON data from Envira
 * fixed: fatal error when a WP_Error is passed from Envira to Easy IO
 * fixed: executables could not be installed on Windows due to behavior of is_executable() on directories
+* fixed: <picture> tags do not follow Lazy Load exclusions
+* fixed: <picture> tags broken when exluding images from Lazy Load

 = 5.2.5 =
 * removed: data-pin-media attribute, as Pinterest is handling WebP images properly now